-- a) The safety objective of limiting the longitudinal runway slope is to enable stabilized and safe use of runway by an aircraft. - b) The slope computed by dividing the difference between the maximum and minimum elevation along the runway centre line by the runway length should not exceed: - 1) 1 % where the code number is 3 or 4; and - 2) 2 % where the code number is 1 or 2. - c) Along no portion of a runway should the longitudinal slope exceed: - 1) 1.25 % where the code number is 4, except that for the first and last quarter of the length of the runway where the longitudinal slope should not exceed 0.8 %; - 2) 1.5 % where the code number is 3, except that for the first and last quarter of the length of a precision approach runway Category II or III where the longitudinal slope should not exceed 0.8 %; and - 3) 2 % where the code number is 1 or 2.
+a) The safety objective of limiting the longitudinal runway slope is to enable stabilized and safe use of runway by an aircraft.

+b) The slope computed by dividing the difference between the maximum and minimum elevation along the runway centre line by the runway length should not exceed:

+1) 1 % where the code number is 3 or 4; and

+c) Along no portion of a runway should the longitudinal slope exceed:

+1) 1.25 % where the code number is 4, except that for the first and last quarter of the length of the runway where the longitudinal slope should not exceed 0.8 %;

+2) 1.5 % where the code number is 3, except that for the first and last quarter of the length of a precision approach runway Category II or III where the longitudinal slope should not exceed 0.8 %; and a) The safety objective of limiting the longitudinal runway slope changes is to avoid damage of aircraft and to enable safe use of runway by an aircraft.